mgeitz/albumfs/README.md

 ### Known Issues
 * Filesystem does not support directories

-### Eventually
-* Use different way to write to root image so offset can be unsigned
-* Support directories
-* Add option for live updating